 Another metric showing the ability of your company to pay for its current liabilities with its current assets is the working capital ratio.
 However, instead of resulting in a hard number, as does the working capital requirement, the working capital ratio is a percentage, showing the relative proportion of your company’s current assets to its current liabilities.

-The biggest drain affecting your working capital requirement is payment delays, measured by DPO.
+The biggest drain affecting your working capital requirement is payment delays.
 Late payments can force many companies to draw on their working capital to pay the bills in the best of times, and in fact payment delays are the leading cause of insolvencies.

 “Cash is king; cash flow is and will remain the sinews of war,” says Philippe.
 “25% of business failures are the result of suspension of payments.
 It is therefore essential that companies manage their cash flow rigorously.”